Canadian Society of Painters in Water Colour: Rebounding

 In the 1980s the CSPWC/SCPA was one of a number of major arts organizations that set up the John B. Aird Gallery/Galerie John B. Aird within the Ontario Government administrative complex at Queen's Park, Toronto.
 The Aird Gallery, available to each of the societies for an annual exhibition, put the CSPWC/SCPA on a secure exhibition footing and yet still gave it the opportunity to seek exhibition opportunities across the nation.
 When their regular exhibition slot is not used for the Annual "Open Water" show it is devoted to member themed displays.

 By the 1990s the CSPWC/SCPA had truly become a "national" society with a series of regional directors and members drawn from across the country.
 This continues today with the current outreach to involve greater participation from First Nation artists.

 Celebrating the 75th anniversary in 2000 with its regular Annual "Open Water" exhibition, the CSPWC/SCPA unveiled the first Julius Griffith award given to "an elected member who has made an outstanding and sustained contribution to the Society".
 Once again adjudication of members' works took place in order to send another 15 paintings to be added to the 60 Canadian holdings at the Royal Library at Windsor Castle to become a part of the CSPWC's Royal Collection Project.
 Those selected were displayed at the Arts & Letters Club of Toronto and then at the Canadian High Commission in London where they were, in 2001, formally accepted by H.R.H. the Prince of Wales, now His Majesty King Charles III, who is an Honorary Member of the CSPWC/SCPA.

+Continuing this distinguished legacy, the CSPWC’s Royal Collection Project was renewed in 2025–2026 as part of the Society’s centennial celebrations.
+Contemporary Canadian watercolours were once again selected to represent the strength and diversity of the medium in Canada, continuing a tradition of cultural exchange and preserving an evolving record of Canadian watercolour excellence within the Royal Collection at Windsor Castle.

 There was also a members' exhibition in Toronto that marked the anniversary thereby continuing a long tradition.
 As the year came to a close, a major retrospective show of the Society, "A Brush with History", was organized by the Art Gallery of Mississauga.